Prepager/UptimeMonitor/README.md

-# Uptime Monitoring
-Made for Datadog intership assignment.
+# Uptime Monitoring - For Datadog intership assignment.
+Simple uptime monitoring console application made in NodeJS.
+Provides user interface for creating, updating, and deleting sites, by saving them to a SQLite database.

 ## Prerequisites
 - NodeJS